Training-Free Multi-User Generative Semantic Communications via Null-Space Diffusion Sampling: Introduction

 \section{Introduction}

-In the last few years, the number of connected devices has incredibly grown worldwide, posing new challenges for communication systems.
-As an example, according to EUROSTAT \footnote{\url{https://ec.europa.eu/eurostat/web/products-eurostat-news}} , the amount of connected smart TVs in Europe has increased from $43\%$ in 2020 to $52\%$ in 2022, and the number of smart wearables from $17\%$ to $26\%$ in the same range of time.
-Moreover, the average percentage of employed people using digital devices for the entirety or most of their working time is approximately $30\%$ in Europe, with some peaks higher than $40\%$.
-In addition, most of these devices are connected at the same time, introducing novel difficulties for managing multi-user communications.
+With the unprecedented growth in connected devices, ranging from mobile phones and cars to extended reality (XR) devices, there is an increasing demand for higher data rates \cite{zhijin2024ProcIEEE}.
+This necessitates new methods to support highly efficient multi-user communication within limited bandwdith.
 Meanwhile, a novel paradigm has emerged laying its foundations in the three Weaver levels of communication.
 Here, the first level is the \textit{technical level}, whose aim is to manage the technical aspects of the transmission.
 The \textit{semantic level} is placed right after the first one and focuses on understanding \textit{what} to transmit rather than \textit{how} to do it.
 Finally, the last one regards the \textit{effectiveness} of the communication.
-Therefore, the so-called semantic communication was born from the middle level and aims at transmitting and reconstructing the meaning (i.e., the \textit{semantics}) of the message without necessarily recovering the original bitstream \cite{Barbarossa2023COMMAG, Nan2023JSAC, Dai2021CommunicationBT, Luo2022WC, Choi2024SemanticCC}.
-Therefore, semantic communication frameworks can reduce bandwidth requirements and latency by transmitting only the key, semantic, information of the content.
+Therefore, the so-called semantic communication was born from the middle level and aims at transmitting and reconstructing the meaning (i.e., the \textit{semantics}) of the message without necessarily recovering the original bitstream \cite{Mahgoub2026Access, zhijin2024ProcIEEE, Nan2023JSAC, Dai2021CommunicationBT, Choi2024SemanticCC}.
+Therefore, semantic communication frameworks can reduce bandwidth requirements and latency by transmitting only the key semantic information of the content.